ktschroeder/Cloudless/README.md

 TODO

 Up next:
+- found some pan/zoom weirdness with black bars again
+- implement: hold ctrl while dragging window to move it exactly horizontally or exactly vertically.
-- bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
+- right click option to set window to typed dimensions
+- possible bug?
+There may be like 10 pixels of extra width on the window.
+Most obvious if fullscreen on one monitor when using multiple. ==> was this a thing before zen feature?
+- context menu item to create duplicate instance (same file, directory info, maybe size and dimensions, position)
+- - gifs don't open properly when opened directly. maybe automate a 'f' invocation.

 Probably should/will:
+- gif pausing, maybe seeking, restarting
+- recent files list may get weird and incorrect when using concurrent sessions
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
-- possible bug?
-There may be like 10 pixels of extra width on the window.
-Most obvious if fullscreen on one monitor when using multiple. ==> was this a thing before zen feature?
+- ClampCurrentTransformToIntuitiveBounds sometimes apparently leaves a thin black line
+- ^^^ some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
+- implement: holding ctrl while dragging corner of window keeps ratio.
+This actually has some complications, such as where the window should be "pinned".
+See what other apps do for intuitive UX.
+	- when also with alt or shift, pin at center of window.

 Probably should but lower priority:
+- bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
 - Zen: look back at earlier approach (in feature branch), offer both as different styles.
 - Zen: option for "darker zen": just make the BG black. due to opacities, overall effect is more mellow, and also occasionally shows space-esque black or near black which can be neat.
 But I think light by default is good: seems more visually pleasant.
 - Zen: compare performance of app before and after adding Zen to identify any performance issues.
 Probably make it off or much easier by default.
 - indicator of current zoom amount upon zooming
 - mouse-friendly controls: scroll when not holding CTRL to navigate directory, maybe.
 - revisit whether/how image should automatically pan/zoom when resizing window in expl mode.
-- some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
-- implement: holding ctrl while dragging corner of window keeps ratio.
-This actually has some complications, such as where the window should be "pinned".
-See what other apps do for intuitive UX.
-- ClampCurrentTransformToIntuitiveBounds sometimes apparently leaves a thin black line
 - For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.
 - hotkey: zoom to fill window with best fit (only during BestFit)
 - extended context window (Secondary?) so that nothing "must" be done with a hotkey. maybe.